-- ▶ Can we do more with IP spoofing than DOS? - ▶ An man-in-the-middle attacker does not really need IP spoofing - Problem without MitM (off-path attack): - ► TCP handshake SYN/ACK packet won't arrive at attacker - ► Attacker needs to generate valid ACK to establish connection - Valid ACK means: correct ACK number (server's ISN plus 1) - ► Can knock out the "real" receiver with DOS - Attack the transport layer as well - Can an attacker guess the server's ISN?
+- Can we do more with IP spoofing than DOS? - ▶ A man-in-the-middle attacker does not really need IP spoofing - ▶ Problem without MitM (off-path attack): - ► TCP handshake SYN/ACK packet won't arrive at attacker - ► Attacker needs to generate valid ACK to establish connection - ▶ Valid ACK means: correct ACK number (server's ISN plus 1) - ► Can knock out the "real" receiver with DOS - Can an attacker guess the server's ISN?